beeware/gbulb/README.md

 In GLib, the concept of event loop is split in two classes: GLib.MainContext and GLib.MainLoop.

-The thing is mostly implemented by MainContext.
+The event loop is mostly implemented by MainContext.
 MainLoop is just a wrapper that implements the run() and quit() functions.
 MainLoop.run() atomically acquires a MainContext and repeatedly calls MainContext.iteration() until MainLoop.quit() is called.